psychemedia/finn-resources/src/mongan.md

 her sake in bringing her out, until, through my own craftiness, I myself bring her with me.'

 22. And in that way the year passed by, and Mongan and Mac an Daimh set out to the king of Leinster's house.
 There were the nobles of Leinster going into the place, and a great S feast was being prepared towards the marriage of Dubh-Lacha.
 And he * vowed he would marry her.
 And they came to the green outside.
-'O Mongan,' said Mac an Daimh, 'in what shape shall we go? ' And as they were there, they see the hag of the mill, to wit, Cuimne.
+'O Mongan,' said Mac an Daimh, 'in what shape shall we go?'
+And as they were there, they see the hag of the mill, to wit, Cuimne.
 And she was a hag as tall as a lo weaver's beam," and a large chain-dog with her licking the mill-stones, with a twisted rope around his neck, and Brothar was his name.
 And they saw a hack mare with an old packsaddle upon her, carrying com and flour from the mill.

 23. And when Mongan saw them, he said to Mac an Daimh: 15 'I have the shape in which we will go,' said he, 'and if I am destined ever to obtain my wife, I shall do so this time.'
-'That becomes thee, O noble prince,' [said Mac an Daimh]. ' And come, O Mac an Daimh, and call Cuimne of the mill out to me

-to converse with me.'
+'That becomes thee, O noble prince,' [said Mac an Daimh].
+'And come, O Mac an Daimh, and call Cuimne of the mill out to me to converse with me.'
 'It is three score years [said Cuimne] 20 since any one has asked me to converse with him.'
 And she came out, the dog following her, and when Mongan saw them, he laughed and said to her: 'If thou wouldst take my advice, I would put thee into the shape of a young girl, and thou shouldst be as a wife with me or with the King of Leinster.'
 '1 25 will do that certainly,' said Cuimne.
 And with the magic wand he gave a stroke to the dog, which became a sleek white lapdog, the fairest that was in the world, with a silver chain around its neck and a little bell of gold on it, so that it' would have fitted into the palm of a man.
 And he gave a stroke to 30 the hag, who became a young girl, the fairest of form and make of the daughters of theworld,to wit, Ibhell of the Shining Cheeks,

 1 i.e. the king of Leinster.